SciML/DiffEqFlux.jl/docs/src/examples/mnist_neural_ode.md

 end
 ```

-For CPU: If this function does not automatically fallback to CPU when no GPU is present, we can
+For CPU: If this function does not automatically fall back to CPU when no GPU is present, we can
 change `gpu(x)` to `Array(x)`.

 ### Build Topology

-Next we connect all layers together in a single chain:
+Next, we connect all layers together in a single chain:

 ```julia
 # Build our overall model topology